-Additionally, if governments do care about informational value in granting clemency and use these tips to capture more dissidents in the dissent network, we should expect that repression becomes more efficient in targeting and people who are close to defectors or previously arrested members will be captured faster than those less connected.
+Additionally, if governments do care about informational value in granting clemency and use these tips to capture more subversives in the dissent network, we should expect that repression becomes more efficient in targeting.
+People who are close to defectors or previously arrested members will be captured faster than those less connected.
 This expectation implies that the state may be more capable of targeting their repression (particularly in the speed) when it is better informed.
-To test this expectation, I created an outcome variable measuring the time (number of years) before each individual gets arrested and see how an individual's network position to previously arrested members and defectors increases or decreases their risk of survival (escaping arrest).9 Appendix Table A.15 and A.14 show estimated results from Cox Regression and time-corrected BCSTS logit model respectively, which are both commonly used in survival/duration analysis.
-They show that increased prior captures of any members, members close to the top, or members close to the defectors in the resistance network contribute to a greater risk of an individual in the same network being captured and shortened survival time in their escape.
+To test this expectation, I created an outcome variable measuring the time (number of years) before each individual gets arrested and see how an individual's network position related to previously arrested members or defectors affects individuals' risk of survival (continue to escape arrest).
+Appendix Table A.15 and A.14 show estimated results from Cox Regression and time-corrected BCSTS logit model respectively, which are both commonly used in survival/duration analysis.
+They show that increased prior captures of any group members, members close to the top, or members close to the defectors in the resistance network contribute to a greater risk of an individual in the same network being captured and shortened survival time in their escape.
 These findings land additional support to the informing mechanism and argument that information gathered by the government facilitates further pursuit and arrests of remaining fugitives.